 top of page

-I recently completed my PhD in the lab of Richard Hynes in the Koch Institute at MIT.
-During my PhD, I pioneered the use of zebrafish (both adults and embryos) in my lab as platforms for imaging the metastatic site in real time in a living animal.
-In my most recent project, I discovered that YAP allows tumor cells to travel through the first capillary bed encountered to disseminate more widely throughout the animal.
+Prior to Synlife, I was a PhD student in the lab of Richard Hynes in the Koch Institute at MIT.
+During my PhD, I pioneered the use of zebrafish (both adults and embryos) in the Hynes lab as platforms for imaging the metastatic site in real time in a living animal.
+During my time there, I discovered that YAP allows tumor cells to travel through the first capillary bed encountered to disseminate more widely throughout the animal.

 Intravital Imaging of Metastasis in Adult Zebrafish